-- (ii) to expedite, wherever possible, the return of the child to the custody of such parent, guardian or other custodian where such custody is no longer necessary. - Section 9.
-Admission to Private and Public Hospitals.-(a) Children appearing to suffer any physical or mental trauma which may constitute child abuse, shall be admitted to and treated in appropriate facilities of private and public hospitals on the basis of medical need and shall not be refused or deprived in any way of proper medical treatment and care. - (b) The failure of any such hospital to admit and properly treat and care for a child pursuant to subsection (a) shall be cause for the department to order immediate admittance, treatment, and care by the hospital, which shall be enforceable, if necessary, by the prompt institution of an equity action by the department.
-In addition the child, through his attorney, shall, independent of the above, have a right to seek immediate injunctive relief and institute an appropriate civil action for damages against the hospital. - Section 10.
-Mandatory Reporting and Postmortem Investigation of Deaths.-Any person or official required to report cases of suspected child abuse, including employees of a county public child welfare agency, and its child protective service, who has reasonable cause to suspect that a child died as a result of child abuse shall report that fact to the coroner.
-The coroner shall accept the report for investigation and shall report his finding to the police, the district attorney, the appropriate child protective service and, if the report is made by a hospital, the hospital. - Section 11.
+Section 10.
+Mandatory Reporting and Postmortem Investigation of Deaths.-Any person or official required to report cases of suspected child abuse, including employees of a county [public child welfare] children and youth social service agency, and its child protective service, who has reasonable cause to suspect that a child died as a result of child abuse shall report that fact to the coroner.
+The coroner shall accept the report for investigation and shall report his finding to the police, the district attorney, the appropriate child protective service and, if the report is made by a hospital, the hospital.

+Section 11.
 Immunity from Liability.-Any person, hospital, institution, school, facility or agency participating in good faith in the making of a report or testifying in any proceeding arising out of an instance of suspected child abuse, the taking of photographs, or the removal or keeping of a child pursuant to section 8, shall have immunity from any liability, civil or criminal, that might otherwise result by reason of such actions.
-For the purpose of any proceeding, civil or criminal, the good faith of any person required to report cases of child abuse pursuant to section 4 shall be presumed. - Section 12.
-Penalties for Failure to Report.-Any person or official required by this act to report a case of suspected child abuse who wilfully fails to do so shall be guilty of a summary offense, except that for a second or subsequent offense shall be guilty of a misdemeanor of the third degree. - Section 13.
-Education and Training.-The department and each child protective service, both jointly and individually, shall conduct a continuing publicity and education program for the citizens of the Commonwealth aimed at the prevention of child abuse, the identification of abused children, and the provision of necessary ameliorative services to abused children and their families.
-In addition, the department and each child protective service shall conduct an ongoing training and education program for local staff, persons required to report, and other appropriate persons in order to familiarize such persons with the reporting and investigative procedures for eases of suspected child abuse and the rehabilitative services that are available to children and families.
+For the purpose of any proceeding, civil or criminal, the good faith of any person required to report [cases of child abuse] pursuant to section 4 shall be presumed.